RyanKuc/P1/README.md

 * Removing the extra heading divs around my profile picture and then adjusting the layout to keep it responsive
 * Adding content and links to external pages, updated source links
-* Modified carousel.css for several things like ensuring my text and pictures align vertically
+* Modified carousel.css for several things like ensuring my text and pictures align vertically _Please note that these are high level descriptions of some of the changes I made, for a complete list please review my [commit history](https://github.com/RyanKuc/P1/commits/master) for this project_

 ## Details
+No login required.
+Right now P2, P3, P4 are repos that are empty aside from a README.md file.

 ## Outside Code
 * Bootstrap [http://getbootstrap.com/]